DurableDrupal/awebfactory-content-migration-rescue/README.md

 ## DurableDrupal Content Migration Rescue: AWebFactory.com

+> Move On with your Content.
-Migrate from Drupal Content Monolith to Structured Content Model.
-To Open API First Architecture.
+> Migrate from Drupal Content Monolith to Structured Content Model.
+> To Open API First Architecture.

 Published using [Pandoc](http://pandoc.org/).
 See